SNodeC/snode.c/README.md

 The `SocketContext` class must also be provided by the user and represents a concrete application protocol.

+Therefore, for our *echo* application, we need to implement the *application protocol* for server and client in classes derived from `core::socket::stream::SocketContext`, the base class of all connection-oriented (`stream`) application protocols, and factories derived from `core::socket::stream::SocketContextFactory`.

-Both, `SocketServer` and `SocketClient` classes have, among others, a *default constructor* and a constructor expecting an *instance name* as argument.
+***Note***: Both, `SocketServer` and `SocketClient` classes have, among others, a *default constructor* and a constructor expecting an *instance name* as argument.

 - In case the *default* constructor is used to create the instance, it is called an *anonymous instance*.
 - In contrast to a *named instance* if the constructors expecting a `std::string` is used.
 - For named instances *command line arguments* and *configuration file entries* are created automatically.

-Therefore, for our *echo* application, we need to implement the *application protocol* for server and client in classes derived from `core::socket::stream::SocketContext`, the base class of all connection-oriented (`stream`) application protocols, and factories derived from `core::socket::stream::SocketContextFactory`.

 ### `SocketContextFactory` Classes